William B. Hays: Early life

 Hays was born into a meat packing family in 1844.
 He made his fortune in the coal industry in nearby Indiana County, Pennsylvania; he was also involved in the lumber business in North Carolina.

 Pittsburgh politics

 Hays first served in government as city assessor.

 Since early 1901, Pittsburgh was in great political turmoil after the Pennsylvania governor, William A. Stone, installed the recordership instead of mayor in the city, and the anti-ring forces(including Edward Bigelow and recorder Adam Brown) and pro-ring forces(including Joseph O. Brown) vied for the control of the city government and others.
 Against this background, Hays was voted in as mayor in early 1903 with the support from anti-ring forces, headed by Thomas Bigelow, the brother of Edward Bigelow, the former Director of Public Works.

-Hays presided over some of Pittsburgh's greatest feats and also one of its greatest disasters.
+Hays presided over some of Pittsburgh's feats and disasters.
 The Pittsburgh Pirates went to the first ever World Series in 1903, and the film industry's first Nickelodeon movie theater was opened on Smithfield Street in 1905.
-Hays though also had to contend with the devastating city hall fire making the government home a total loss and destroying many records and documents in the process.